Jumio/mobile-sdk-ios/docs/integration_guide.md

 scanView.cameraFacing = .front
 ```
 Use boolean [`hasFlash`][hasFlash] of [`Jumio.Scan.View`][jumioScanView] to see if flash is available for the current device camera.
 Use boolean [`flash`][flash] to toggle the camera flash.

-## Customization

-You can customize Jumio SDK UI.
-By using [`Jumio.Theme`][jumioTheme] class you can create your own theme and set it to your Jumio instance.
-You can use ['our sample app'](../sample/SampleApp/DefaultUI+Customization.swift) as guide to create your theme.

-### Dark Mode
-[`Jumio.Theme`][jumioTheme] attributes can also be customized for dark mode.
-For each [`Jumio.Theme.Value`][jumioThemeValue] you can initiate with either only one color or with `light and dark`.
-If `light and dark` colors have been specified, they will be applied to the modes respectively.
-Dark mode will be applied when darkmode is enabled in system settings.

 ## SDK Workflow
 Implement the delegate methods of the [`DefaultUIDelegate`]() protocol to be notified of successful initialization, successful scans, and errors.
 Dismiss the [`Jumio.ViewController`][jumioViewController] instance in your app in case of success or error.